s-mrb/node_builder/README.md

 ```console
 node server.js
 ```
-Above step is needed if you don't already created databse in MySQL server.
+Above step is needed if you didn't create databse in MySQL server.

 To seed the database with the sample data, run this inside `release` folder: